 |/upload/custom-audience/exclude/AdvertiserDatabase||Remove a list of customers from the default AdvertiserDatabase file associated with your account.|

-If you need to upload and maintain several different custom audience lists within a single account (for example, you might have one list for users you’d like to use in campaign targeting, and a separate list for users you’d like to suppress from seeing your campaigns), you can create a specific custom audience list as follows:
+If you need to upload and maintain several different custom audience lists within a single account (for example, you might have one list for customers you’d like to use in campaign targeting, and a separate list for customers you’d like to suppress from seeing your campaigns), you can create a specific custom audience list as follows:

 |/upload/custom-audience/exclude/MyList||Remove a list of customers from a non-default custom audience list named MyList.|

-Note: Custom Audience files will be automatically deleted from this folder as soon as they are processed by the Rokt system
+Note: Custom audience files are automatically deleted from this folder as soon as they are processed by Rokt.

-Files uploaded to the secure FTP server must meet the following standards in order to be processed correctly in the Rokt data platform.
+Files uploaded to the SFTP server must meet the following standards in order to be processed correctly in the Rokt data platform.

 - File format must be

-- If you provide hashed email addresses please ensure that they meet the following criteria:
+- If hashing email addresses, please ensure that they:

-Do not mix plain and hashed email addresses per file (they must be either all plain, all MD5 or all SHA256).
+- Are all hashed in the same format—do not mix plain and hashed email addresses per file (emails must be all plain, all MD5, or all SHA256)

-Any file not matching the above format will be rejected by Rokt’s system and not processed accordingly.
+Any file not matching the above format will be rejected by Rokt’s system.